 “I heard you had been walking around telling people you can whip our ass one on one if we we’re packing.”

-Biggie, Slick, and a couple of other dudes they hung with had always disrespected addicts.
+Biggie, Slick, and a couple of other dudes they controlled had always disrespected addicts.

 I didn’t like that.

 I also knew they were known for jumping on people so I looked around first and seen Slick was by himself before speaking.

 “Yeah I said it!”

 I had found the courage that my drugs use had suppressed for years.

 He pulled out a Black & Mild unwrap it while looking behind me with a smile and said, “You all take care of my lightweight for me.”